brucemack/kc1fsz-rc1/README.md

 Overview
 ========

-This project attempts to create a basic two-radio repeater controller typical used at analog FM VHF/UHF repeater sites.
+This is a basic two-radio repeater controller that can be used at an analog FM VHF/UHF repeater site.
 Our goal is to implement as much of the repeater functionality in software as possible.
 For this reason, we call this the "Software Defined Repeater Controller" (SDRC) project.
-This Github repo contains the source code for the controller and the KiCad designs for the hardware.
+This Github repo contains the source code for the controller and the KiCad design files for the hardware.

 One of the advantages of an all-digital architecture is that integration with other digital-voice technologies should be seamless.
 Please